 Format examples

-This document contains several partial examples of the SARIF format.
-The examples are formatted for clarity, as permitted by [RFC8259], which allows “insignificant whitespace” before or after any token; implementations do not need to follow the whitespace convention used in these examples.
-In these examples, an ellipsis (…) is used to indicate that portions of the log file text required by this specification have been omitted for brevity.
+This document contains several partial examples of the JSON serialization of the SARIF format.
+The examples are formatted for clarity, as permitted by JSON [RFC8259], which allows “insignificant whitespace” before or after any token; implementations do not need to follow the whitespace convention used in these examples.
+The examples also employ typographical conventions that are not part of the JSON or SARIF formats:

+An ellipsis (…) is used to indicate that portions of the log file text required by this specification have been omitted for brevity.

 A ‘#’ character introduces a comment that extends to the end of the line.
-These comments are present for explanatory purposes and are not part of the SARIF file format.

 When a JSON string is too long to fit on a line, it is broken into multiple lines.

-This is not part of the SARIF format, since JSON strings cannot contain control characters such as newlines.
+Some examples have italicized line numbers in the left margin.

 Property notation

-A JSON object consists of a set of properties.
+A SARIF object consists of a set of properties.
 The value of a property can itself be an object, allowing arbitrary nesting.
 When necessary for clarity or to avoid ambiguity, we use the “dot” notation to refer to nested values.
 For example, the physicalLocation object defines a property region whose value is a region object, which in turn contains a charLength property.
 For clarity, we can refer to the charLength property as physicalLocation.region.charLength.

 Syntax notation

-Where this specification describes a syntactic construct, it uses the extended Backus-Naur form (EBNF) defined in [ISO14977:1996].
+Where this specification describes a syntactic construct, it uses the extended Backus-Naur form (EBNF) [ISO14977:1996].

 In all EBNF definitions in this spec: